Q: How can I listen to your station?

 Q: If you are a non-commercial radio station, how do you afford to operate?
 What are your expenses?

 A: We operate 100% by listener donations through our Patreon page (and some out of our own pockets as well).
 We don't have the operation costs of station like K-Love that have to raise donations to the tune of multi-millions of dollars each year.
 Our needs are very bare bones and will only grow as the popularity of the station does.
-We pay for hosting, for the music we play, for licensing, and for our own advertisement.
+We pay for hosting, for the music we play, for licensing, and for our own advertisements on social media.
 The licensing is the bear that will grow as our listenership does, because the more people who listen, the more our licenses cost us.
 And our hopes for the future is to purchase the equipment to allow us to do live shows, pay our volunteer DJ's, and possibly one day expand to a building with a staff.
 Of course, that's way down the line.
 But if you are a listener and a fan of what we're doing, we hope you'd be willing to commit to a small monthly donation.
 Even just $5 a month would be incredibly beneficial to our ministry and we'd be incredibly grateful.

 Q: The song cover or title info was wrong on one of the songs I heard on your station.

 A: Please feel free to contact us with which song you've noticed had the wrong data or cover art through the Contact page and we will try to get it corrected.
 However, Live365, the company we use to help us run this station, does have a few quirks.
-It's players attempt to locate the music online for the purpose of sharing places to buy the song and read their lyrics.
+Its players attempt to locate the music online for the purpose of sharing places to buy the song and read their lyrics.
 Occasionally, this results in the wrong information being displayed, and at present, that is not something we can control or fix.
 Still, we know we are not above mistakes on our end either, so please, if you see a mistake, report it and we will see what we can do.
 And thank you for caring enough about our station that you want us to look good!

 Q: The station player is showing the next song's info sometimes up to a minute before the current song is over.
 Is that an issue on my end or yours?